dafer45/TBTK/README.md

 *Always work against a versioned release.
 See "Quickstart" below for instructions on how to checkout the latest release.*

+*It is now recommended to use the Visual Studio Code dev-container (https://github.com/dafer45/TBTKDevContainer) unless you have special needs that require a custom installation.*

 # TBTK
 Welcome to TBTK, a library for modeling and solving second quantized Hamiltonians with discrete indices.
 That is, Hamiltonians of the form